ebzzry/ebzzry.github.io/usync.md

 `ninam/` found under `/pub/yot/`, to `tarupam:/pub/yot/`, and `taubetmo:/pub/yot/`.

-Using our example above, the two-way synchronization system basically tells that if the tree `tarupam:/pub/yot/ninam/` contains new and/or updated items, compared with `localhost:/pub/yot/ninam/`, and `localhost:/pub/yot/ninam/` also happens to have new and/or updated
+Using your example above, the two-way synchronization system basically tells that if the tree `tarupam:/pub/yot/ninam/` contains new and/or updated items, compared with `localhost:/pub/yot/ninam/`, and `localhost:/pub/yot/ninam/` also happens to have new and/or updated